Masks rules get tighter in Europe in winter's COVID-19 wave

 Other countries are taking similar action as the more transmissible — yet, apparently, less virulent — omicron variant spreads through the continent.

-With Italy's hospital ICUs rapidly filling with mostly unvaccinated COVID-19 patients, the government announced on Christmas Eve that FFP2 masks — which offer users more protection than cloth or surgical masks — must be worn on public transport, including planes, trains, ferries and subways.
+With intensive care units in Italy's hospitals rapidly filling with mostly unvaccinated COVID-19 patients, the government announced on Christmas Eve that FFP2 masks — which offer users more protection than cloth or surgical masks — must be worn on public transport, including planes, trains, ferries and subways.

 That's even though all passengers in Italy, as of this week, must be vaccinated or recently recovered from COVID-19.
 FFP2s also must now be worn at theaters, cinemas and sports events, indoors or out, and can't be removed even for their wearers to eat or drink.